we love the arts

 TO KNOW IT

-The Center for Hmong Arts & Talent (CHAT) grew out of Pom Siab Hmoob Theatre (PSHT), the first Hmong theatre company in the world.
-In 1998, PSHT organizers decided to expand their focus beyond theater arts in order to serve more artists in the Hmong community.
-PSHT changed its name to CHAT and expanded its reach into multiple disciplines - making it the first Hmong arts organization in the United States.
+CHAT grew out of Pom Siab Hmoob Theatre (PSHT), the first Hmong theatre company in the world.
+From 1990 -1997, PSHT wrote and produced five successful community-based, and three professionally staged theatrical productions.
+In 1998, PSHT organizers decided to expand their focus beyond theater arts in order to serve more Hmong artists.
+PSHT changed its name to the Center for Hmong Arts and Talent (CHAT) and expanded its reach into multiple disciplines - making it the first and only multidisciplinary Hmong arts organization in the United States.

-MISSION: CHAT exists to nurture, explore and illuminate the Hmong American experience through artistic expressions.
+CHAT exists to nurture, explore & illuminate the Hmong American experience through artistic expressions.

-SOCIAL JUSTICE LENS: CHAT addresses social injustices through Hmong American artists and youth that express their inner truths through contemporary arts by 1) raising awareness 2) initiating action and 3) building community.
+CHAT addresses social injustices through Hmong American artists and youth that express their inner truths through contemporary arts by 1) raising awareness, 2) initiating action, and 3) building community.